Please click to view.

-Irritant contact dermatitis is an inflammatory rash caused by direct chemical injury to the skin.
-Unlike allergic contact dermatitis, which appears 48–72 hours after exposure to an allergen, the symptoms of irritant contact dermatitis can result within a few hours if the exposure is a strong irritant.
+Irritant contact dermatitis is an inflammatory rash caused by direct physical or chemical injury to the skin.
+Unlike allergic contact dermatitis, which appears 24-72 hours after exposure to an allergen, the symptoms of irritant contact dermatitis can result within a few hours, especially with exposure to a strong irritant.

 Who's At Risk?

-Irritant contact dermatitis can occur at any age.
+Irritant contact dermatitis can occur in anyone at any age.

-- Patients with a history of eczema (atopic dermatitis) are particularly predisposed.
+- People with a history of eczema (atopic dermatitis) commonly experience irritant contact dermatitis.

 Signs & Symptoms

-The most common location for irritant contact dermatitis is the hands, though any body surface can be involved, including the genitals.
+The most common location for irritant contact dermatitis is the hands, although any body surface can be involved, including the genitals.

-- In acute cases, areas may have a sharp border corresponding to the areas of chemical exposure.
+- The areas may have a sharp border corresponding to the irritant exposure.

-- Remove the offending exposure and protect the skin from re-exposure.
+- Try to avoid further exposure to the irritant, if known, or protect the skin from re-exposure.

-- For irritated skin in body folds, consider a barrier cream with zinc oxide paste, such as Desitin®.
+- For irritated skin in body folds, consider applying a barrier cream with zinc oxide paste, such as Desitin.